Nebraska Juvenile Justice Association Scholarship Award

 - Two (2) reference letters (one personal and one professional); and

 - Current GPA

 All applications should be submitted using the NJJA application form.
 Applications will be reviewed and considered according to the scholarship criteria.

 Deadline for Applications

-The Award Selection Committee, consisting of agents/representatives of NJJA and at least one NJJA Board Member, will review and discuss all applications and submit a recommendation to the NJJA Board for a final decision and approval.
-The selected applicant will be notified via phone by the NJJA President or designee.
+The NJJA Conference Awards Subcommittee, consisting of agents/representatives of NJJA and at least one NJJA Board Member, will review and discuss all applications and submit a recommendation to the NJJA Board for a final approval.
+The selected applicant will be notified via phone by the NJJA Executive Director or designee.
+The selected applicant must respond and accept the award from the NJJA representative within 7 days via email or phone call, or another recipient will be selected.
 The scholarship shall not be awarded to any immediate family member of an NJJA Board Member or any Board Member.

 Scholarship Award Presentation